Matchboxscope/matchboxscope.github.io/docs/ESPressoScope.md

-# Matchboxscope (Injection Molding Version)
+# ESPressoscope (Injection Molded Version of the Matchboxscope)

+*A Cup-sized microscope that never sleeps.*

-This is a simplified version of the matchboxscope that can be produced using a desktop injection molding machine.
+This is the latest version of the base assembly for any ESP32-based microscope.

 ## Improvements
 This device is a work-in-progress instrument.
 Not everything is perfectly working yet.
 Bare with us.
 If you find something sneaky, please feel free to file an issue or start a discussion here: https://github.com/matchboxscope/Matchboxscope